ror-community/ror-site/content/blog/2022-08-31-name-metadata-in-ror.md

 Curation of ROR is an ongoing process and helps to ensure that the registry is as comprehensive as possible, that registry records are discoverable and usable, and that organization metadata is correct and reliable.

 Now that the registry is fully independent, we are able to be more responsive to and proactive about community feedback about registry additions and updates.
-These processes are tracked publicly on [Github](https://github.com/ror-community/ror-updates#ror-updates).
-The registry is updated on a rolling basis and new releases are available approximately once a month.
+The registry is updated on a rolling basis, with new releases available approximately once a month, and the curation process is tracked publicly on [Github](https://github.com/ror-community/ror-updates#ror-updates).

 ## Names in context: ROR aims and scope